Buzeyir Cave

-Buzeyir cave (Büzeyir mağarası) is an archaeological site and Paleolithic place of human habitation.
+Buzeyir Cave (Büzeyir mağarası, Byzaj noğ) is an archaeological site and Paleolithic place of human habitation.
 The cave is located on the left bank of the Zuvandchay River, at the top of Delikli-Dash Mountain, 3 km at an altitude of 1640 m above sea level and to the east of Büzeyir village in Lerik Rayon, Azerbaijan.

 The cave was discovered in 1985, during an archaeological expedition in the Lankaran, Lerik, and Masally Rayons under the guidance of Asadulla Jafarov.
 Items made of stone and sharpened bones of animals from the Paleolithic were unearthed during subsequent archaeological excavations.

 History

 As a result of the archaeological exploration in the Zuvandcai Valley, caves and mountain shelters were discovered.
 The territory of the Lerik region is the Talysh Ridge along the border with Iran, followed by the Peshtasar Range in the north, and then the Burovar Range.
 The Zuvan pool is located between the Talish and Peshtasar ranges.
 The highest peaks are Kemyurga (2.493 km) and Gyzyurdudur (2.433 km).
 The Talysh Mountains, formed mainly during the third geological period, are the continuation of the Small Caucasus.
 In contrast to the Small Caucasus, volcanic caves were formed in the Talysh Mountains.
 The tops of Talish mountains are completely naked.
 Vegetation is mostly rare forests, wooded meadows and mountain forests.
 During archaeological research, several caves were discovered on the 9th kilometer of the Lerik-Zuvand road.
 The Buzeir Cave is located on the 9th kilometer of the Lerik-Buseir road, on the left bank of the Zuvandchay River, 3 km east of the village of Buzeir.
 The length of the cave is 12 meters, its width is 5 or 6 meters, and its height is 2.5 meters (from the soil sediment).
 There were large stones fallen from the roof at the front of the cave before the excavations started.